dojo/docs/dojox/mobile.rst

     "dojox/mobile/parser", 	// This mobile app uses declarative programming with fast mobile parser "dojox/mobile",		// This is a mobile app.
-    "dojox/mobile/compat" 	// This mobile app supports running on desktop browsers (optional) ],function(parser,mobile,compat){ Optional module alias that can then be referenced inside callback block
+    "dojox/mobile/compat" 	// This mobile app supports running on desktop browsers (optional) ],function(parser,mobile,compat){ Optional module aliases that can then be referenced inside callback block
     // Do something with mobile api's.
 At this point Dojo Mobile api's are ready for use.
   );